 Drepung Monastery - Once The World’s Largest Monastery

 Drepung Monastery was once the largest monastery in Tibet, home to the Dalai Lama as well as up to 10,000 monks.
 This monastery now serves as one of the main universities for Buddhist monks, and you will still find it to be bustling with activity.
 The monastery can be visited on the 4-day tour of the city of Lhasa, or as part of a longer tour.
-Our stunning 8-day Tashilhunpo Festival Tour gives you the unique opportunity to sit before the 26-meter gold Maitreya Buddha during one of the most important festival times in Tibet.
+Our stunning the 5-day Shoton Festival Experience Tour gives you the unique opportunity to sit before the 26-meter gold Maitreya Buddha during one of the most important festival times in Tibet.

 Drepung Monastery Buddha Unfolding